How to Apply

 Application & Underwriting

 PLF Excess Coverage differs from Primary Coverage in a few key ways.
-First, the PLF provides Excess coverage to law firms, not individual attorneys (a law firm would include a sole practitioner).
+First, the PLF provides Excess coverage to law firms, not individual OSB members (a law firm would include a sole practitioner).
 This means that the firm must complete the Excess application on behalf of the entire firm - including all attorneys.
-Second, since Excess coverage is not mandated by statue, a firm application and underwriting review are conducted before coverage is offered.Some law firms will need to fill out supplemental applications as part of the application process.
+Second, since Excess coverage is not mandated by statute, a firm application and underwriting review are conducted before coverage is offered.Some law firms will need to fill out supplemental applications as part of the application process.
 Your firm will need to complete a supplemental application if any of the following are true:

 - Your firm has a non-Oregon attorney in an Oregon Office or an out-of-state branch office.